saidortigoza/TC1031-Actividades-Formativas/README.md

 * If you return LiveData from a query, Room will keep the LiveData updated for you if the LiveData changes.

-* Each Room database must have one, and only one, DAO.

-* To identify a class as a Room database, make it a subclass of RoomDatabase and annotate it with @Database.

 ## Question 4

 ### Which of the following annotations can you use in your @Dao interface?
 Choose all that apply.

-* @Get

 * @Update